Tunitas Creek Road

 Highway 1 (Cabrillo Highway)

 For most of its length, Highway 1 is wide and fast, with a lot of traffic but few intersections.
 There are some sections of parallel bike path through Pacifica, but I don’t like them much so I stay on the road.
-After leaving Pacifica the road narrows and heads uphill; this section is a bit uncomfortable.
-NOTE: MapMyRide doesn’t yet know about the Montara tunnel which opened in March 2013; as of this writing, the route takes the old road, now closed to cars and officially closed to bikes until it re-opens as a county park in 2014.
-It’s probably possible to ride through on bike, and it’s a nice ride now that the cars have the tunnel.
-The tunnel is OK, plenty wide for bikes and cars to share.
+After leaving Pacifica the road narrows and heads uphill; this section is a bit uncomfortable until you get to the turnoff for the tunnel.
+If you’re in a hurry, the tunnel is fine, but the old Devil’s Slide road, now a bike/pedestrian path, is a really nice ride now that the cars are gone.

 If you go up the old road, take a break and check out the view at the pull-out.
 After the peak there’s a narrow, twisty section through Devil’s Slide, mostly downhill but with a few short climbs.
 At the bottom of the descent the road widens and becomes a beautiful ride on rolling hills through farmland with cliffs and coves to your right.
 There’s usually a tailwind; outstanding big-ring cycling.
 There are a few business districts heading through Half Moon Bay, and then nothing until the turnoff on Tunitas Creek.

 This is an optional detour off Highway 1 through Half Moon Bay; it’s a nice set of small roads and trails through the coastal grasslands.
 It’s part of the Pacific Coast Bicycle Route.
 On weekends there are a lot of dog walkers and such.
 It’s a little bit longer and a good bit slower, so choose based on the kind of ride you’re up for.